 I do not allow this to define me.
 I am so much more than this and yet…. when I sit with my colleagues for a cup of tea, I realise how different I am now.

 I sip my cup of tea.
-I’m hoping the sport he has later in the morning doesn’t give him a hypo and that if it does, he’ll be brave enough to test.
+I’m hoping the sport he has later in the morning doesn’t give him a hypo and that if it does, he’ll be brave enough to check his levels.
 Predictions can never be made as each day is so different from the last.
 My friends discuss how untidy their children are.

 I sip my cup of tea.
 I want to be like them.